FURTHER FURTHER ROUND-UP

 These are some mountains in Carinthia, Austria.
 Bucolic.

 That, meanwhile, is the logo of Hypo Alpe Adria, a regional lender rescued by the Austrian government in 2009, and which has now sprung another, €800m black hole… and it is just possible that the name is going to be as memorable as Amagerbanken or SNS Reaal for European banks’ bondholders.
 Potentially it may be a less than bucolic precedent for sovereign debt, too.
 Read more

-We are looking for a natural writer, with an interest in all things financial to join the FTAV team in London.
+We are looking for a natural writer, with an interest in all things financial, to join the FTAV team in New York.

 Enthusiasm for online journalism and/or blogging is essential – as is an ability to get up in the morning.
 (We start early.)
 Read more